-Appear to occupy a very narrow niche in terms of their feeding, with their primary prey item being deepwater squid
+Appear to occupy a very narrow niche in terms of their feeding, with their primary prey item being deep-water squid

-The northern bottlenose whale could be confused with Sowerby’s or Cuvier’s beaked whale, as the ranges of these species overlap in some areas, but they can be distinguished by differences in body colouration and by the distinct “melon” or forehead of the northern bottlenose.
+The northern bottlenose whale could be confused with Sowerby’s or Cuvier’s beaked whale, as the ranges of these species overlap in some areas, but they can be distinguished by differences in body colouration and by the distinct “melon”, or forehead, of the northern bottlenose.

 The overall body colour ranges from light grey to brown, with a lighter underside.
 Some have suggested that the brown colour results from a film of diatoms on the body (Mead 1989).
 Calves are grey with dark eye patches and a light-coloured forehead when they are born.
 Juveniles have a similar appearance, with darker coloured bodies and lighter coloured heads.
 They also have a more rounded beak and smaller forehead than the adult whales.
-In older adults, the melon and face often become a light gray colour, turning almost white in older males.
+In older adults, the melon and face often become a light grey colour, turning almost white in older males.

 Life History and Ecology